HeroOfDungeon/Kara.cs-Addon/README.md

-# KaraWorld.cs-Modified
+# Kara.cs - Modified
-A modified version of KaraWorld.cs with a lot of new things like:
+A modified version of Kara.cs with a lot of new things like:

 # Features
 ## Bools: